PaddlePaddle/PaddleSpeech/README.md

 ![python version](https://img.shields.io/badge/python-3.7+-orange.svg)
 ![support os](https://img.shields.io/badge/os-linux-yellow.svg)

 > Notes: 1.Here place an icon/image as the logo at the beginning like PaddleOCR or PaddleNLP; 2.
 Is there any idea to add [Parakeet logo](https://github.com/PaddlePaddle/Parakeet/blob/develop/docs/images/logo.png) into this .md document?
+3. **It is strongly recommended to refer to [PaddleHub](https://github.com/PaddlePaddle/PaddleHub) documents.**

 <!---